 Creating a separate business account with your bank will make it a lot easier to manage your money as a contractor.
 Paying your own tax as a contractor means you’ll need to keep a record of your business’s income and expenses.
 This is much easier when your business’s account history is kept separate from your personal spending.

 As a contractor or someone who completes freelance jobs, your income tax is likely calculated differently than if you were an employed individual.
 You’ll likely want to seek professional help with your tax returns as it’s not as simple as the standard employment tax.
 A personal finance app with features like labels and categorization will make tax time a breeze.
 Read more about tracking your tax with PocketSmith.

 If you’re not already keeping a budget, now would be a great time to start.
 Managing money always starts with creating an effective budget.
 Putting this into practice now can have huge positive impacts on your personal life as well as your business.

 Benefits of budgeting for your business as a contractor include:

 Offering a product or service as a contractor means you’ll be dealing with multiple clients, often at the same time.
 Multiple clients means multiple sources of income.
 According to an article from CNBC, most self-made millionaires generated their income from multiple sources.
+With multiple sources of income from contracting and freelancing work, you have extra money to deposit into your emergency fund and give you financial stability should the worst happen.
+In the long term, you’ll likely want to use your increased personal capital to invest and grow your net worth.
 If you share similar financial goals, you’ll want to read more about managing multiple streams of income.

 While some people can get away without actively managing their income, the truth is that contractors need to take a more proactive approach.
 Dealing with clients, accounts, and tax obligations can be a big step for the unprepared.
 Working as a contractor takes up a lot of your time and it’s important to invest that time wisely.
 If you can find ways to save time in the future, then you’ll be in business.